BillyDM/awesome-audio-dsp/README.md

 - [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
 ### Synths
 - [`Vital`] - An incredibly powerful and high quality modern synthesizer.
 Rivals that of Xfer Serum and NI Massive.
 - [`Helm`] - High-quality modern monophonic synthesizer.
-The older brother to Vital.
+The older sibling to Vital.
 The oscillators are not stereo though.
 - [`Surge`] - Feature-rich hybrid synthesizer that was once sold as a commercial product.
 - [`Dexed`] - Synthesizer closely modelled after the Yamaha DX7.
 - [`ZynAddSubFX`] - Feature-rich additive synthesizer with a great clean sound.
 Also sold as a commercial product.